-This experiential First Year Seminar course challenged students to think beyond volunteering and charity as the means to have a positive impact in our communities.
+This experiential First Year Seminar course challenged students to think beyond volunteering and charity as the means to have a positive impact in the community.
 Over the course of one semester, interdisciplinary teams of students addressed specific challenges identified by community-partners using tools and techniques from lean business models and social enterprise startups.

 As the central focus of the class, students planned for, developed, and disseminated Knowledge Translation (KT) products to community partners.
 Along with the course instructor, students collectively monitored their progress over the semester and ultimately produced three projects each: an infographic, a taped media interview, and a newspaper/blog posting.
 Classes were a mix of guest lectures, workshop opportunities, instructor-led discussions and in-class assignments about evidence-based practice and knowledge translation.

-As a mandatory course for those in the Masters of Applied Nutrition program, students worked individually with a community partner to create and conduct an individual research project.
-Over three semesters, students learned skills and theoretical knowledge from guest lectures, which helped them apply those skills to their projects with the community partners.
+As a mandatory course for the Masters of Applied Nutrition (MAN) program, students worked individually with a community partner to create and conduct an individual research project.
+Over three semesters, students learned skills and theoretical knowledge from guest lectures and applied those skills to their projects with the community partners.